No plan in sight: Test troubles cloud Trump recovery effort

 WASHINGTON (AP) — The United States is struggling to test enough people to track and control the spread of the novel coronavirus, a crucial first step to reopening parts of the economy, which President Donald Trump is pushing to do by May 1.

-Trump on Thursday released a plan to ease business restriction that hinges on a downward trajectory of positive tests.
+Trump on Thursday released a plan to ease business restrictions that hinges on a downward trajectory of positive tests.

 But more than a month after he declared, “Anybody who wants a test, can get a test,” the reality has been much different.
 People report being unable to get tested.
 Labs and public officials say critical supply shortages are making it impossible to increase testing to the levels experts say is necessary to keep the virus in check.

 “There are places that have enough test swabs, but not enough workers to administer them.
-There are places that are limiting tests because of the CDC criteria on who should get tested,” said Dr. Megan Ranney an emergency doctor and associate professor at Brown University.
+There are places that are limiting tests because of the CDC criteria on who should get tested,” said Dr. Megan Ranney, an emergency physician and associate professor at Brown University.
 “There’s just so many inefficiencies and problems with the way that testing currently happens across this country.”

 Trump’s plan envisions setting up “sentinel surveillance sites” that would screen people without symptoms in locations that serve older people or minority populations.
 Experts say testing would have to increase as much as threefold to be effective.